No One Would Tell (1996 film)

 No One Would Tell is a 1996 American teen crime drama television film directed by Noel Nosseck from an original script by Steven Loring.
 It premiered on NBC on May 6, 1996.
-It is based on the true story of 14-year-old Amy Carnevale, who was physically abused and murdered by her 16-year-old boyfriend, Jamie Fuller, on August 23, 1991, in Beverly, Massachusetts.
+It is inspired by the true story of 14-year-old Amy Carnevale, who was physically abused and murdered by her 16-year-old boyfriend, Jamie Fuller, on August 23, 1991, in Beverly, Massachusetts.
 A remake debuted on Lifetime on September 16, 2018.

 Plot

 In Phoenix, Arizona, 18-year-old wrestler Robert "Bobby" Tennison starts talking to 16-year-old classmate Stacy Collins.
 He eventually invites her and her friends to a late night lake party.
 There, Bobby and Stacy sneak off, and eventually learn that their fathers abandoned them.

 Meanwhile Stacy's mother, Laura, is dating Rod Merredi, who is emotionally abusive.

 Bobby eventually starts showing possessive behavior.
 He wants Stacy to always be home at night when he calls and not hang out with anyone when they are together.
 He occasionally apologizes after getting mad at her, says that he loves her, and gives her gifts.

 While shopping with her friend, Nicki, Stacy reveals bruises on her back.
 They come from the night she lost her virginity to Bobby.
 At school, boys start to notice her after Nicki convinces her to wear a mid-thigh length skirt.
 Eventually, a boy compliments her.
 Outraged, Bobby later says that she looks like a slut and forces her to wear pants for the rest of the day.
 After she says that she was only dressing up for him, he slams her into a wall.
 His school coach, Murphy, considers reporting the incident, but Stacy defends him by saying that she "slipped".

 Stacy starts missing events because Bobby has limited her time with friends.
 Nicki learns that his previous girlfriend, Tracy, changed schools after being hit by him.
 Nicki later notices more bruises on Stacy's arm.
 Stacy, frustrated, says that she can take care of herself.

 Stacy later bumps into Bobby's mother, Rita, whom he forbade her to meet.
 After catching them talking to each other, he slams her into a truck.
 Upset, she refuses to see him again.
 However, he later sneaks into her house after Laura goes out with Rod.
 He coaxes her back into a relationship by relating to her with stories of his estranged father, who was an abusive alcoholic.

 They later attend a school dance, where Bobby eventually sees Stacy talking to another boy.
 He pulls her into the parking lot and slaps her.

 Nicki gets worried, but Stacy defends Bobby, saying that he has been through a lot.
 Returning home, she hears Laura arguing with Rod and decides to stay at Nicki's.
 Laura ends things with Rod that night.